ampproject/amphtml/extensions/amp-viewer-integration/amp-viewer-integration-internal.md

 In this section, you'll learn how the AMP Viewer and AMP document establish connections to communicate in mobile web and in webview.

 ### Communicating between Doc and Viewer in Mobile Web
-In mobile web, the AMP document is an iframe inside of the AMP Viewer.
+In mobile web, the AMP document is an iframe inside of the Viewer.
 The Viewer is the parent of the AMP document and the AMP document can easily access the Viewer.
 The Viewer and document are able to communicate directly by using the `POST` request method.

 #### Establishing a handshake on mobile web
-To establish communication between the AMP Viewer and AMP Document, we need to establish a handshake between the two.
+To establish communication between the Viewer and AMP Document, we need to establish a handshake between the two.
 Let's illustrate how to establish a handshake on mobile web.

-1. The AMP Viewer waits for the AMP document to load.
+1. The Viewer waits for the AMP document to load.
 The Viewer listens on its window for a `message` event.

    <img src="https://avatars1.githubusercontent.com/u/14114390?v=3&s=200" height="100px"></img>